Lateralus138/ArtMapClosest/README.md

 ## About

-This is part of an "ArtMap Suite" of tools for which the root of the project can be found here:
+This is part of a "ArtMap Suite" of tools for which the root of the project can be found here:

 [https://github.com/Lateralus138/ArtMapSuite](https://github.com/Lateralus138/ArtMapSuite)